Updated: December 2022

 Call your chiropractor and make an appointment as soon as possible.
 Don’t have a chiropractor, I recommend asking friends and family for names, and/or seeking out an “Upper Cervical” or “Sports Chiropractor”.

 Plant-based foods.
 Green smoothies.
+Bone Broth.
+Soups.
 Lots of healthy soups with onions and garlic.
 More garlic than you typically use…Use the old saying, “feed a cold and starve a flu.”

 Getting enough sleep is CRUCIAL to our healing process!
 Our body heals when it is sleeping!
 Let me introduce you to our friend, human growth hormone (HGH), which is only released while you sleep.
 Having trouble sleeping?
 Don’t worry, there are LOTS of ways to help get into a better sleep pattern, you can check out this blog, by the Wellness Mama, or this blog by Shawn Stevenson (Author of Sleep Smarter).

 We not only need sleep at night, but we also need to practice “resting”.
-I keep the seventh-day Sabbath, so I rest on Saturdays. (no work, no cleaning, no “to-do”list), but especially while you are recovering, you should not be taxing your body with a hard work day or a hard work out!
+I keep the seventh-day Sabbath, according to the Hebrew lunar/solar calendar.
+So, counting from the new moon, I take every 7th day off (no work, no cleaning, no “to-do”list), but especially while you are recovering, you should not be taxing your body with a hard work day or a hard work out!

 God created our bodies.
 I have the faulty tendency to believe that if I study how our system works and the science, I can “work” my way into perfect health.
 This is a pharisaical way of thinking.
 You, nor I are able to WORK our way into perfect health, the same way we cannot WORK our way into heaven.
 God is the creator and perfecter of our health.
 I do believe He gives us knowledge and abilities to have abundant health, and of course He wants us to walk in the knowledge and wisdom He has given, but if we are not living in a state of prayerfulness, I believe we are missing the key ingredient.
 So, in your natural health arsenal journey, I recommend that you start and end your battle with prayer.